Let's talk Annuities

 Annuities and Taxes

 Taxes are part of how annuities work, too.
 During stage 1, you do not have to pay taxes right now.
 Instead, you pay taxes on any money you take.
-Unlike a savings account, CD (certificate of deposit), or money market account an FIA can grow tax-free.
+Unlike a savings account, CD (certificate of deposit), or money market account an FIA can grow tax-deferred.
 For those looking for new options in regard to taxes, this information may be useful.

 Your age and situation may impact taxes on retirement as well.
 For example, those who rollover an early retirement lump sum profit-sharing plan into an FIA may see benefits.
 Because FIAs hold off on taxes, this roll-over strategy may be valuable for some retirees.
 Not all early retirements can access these benefits.
 So, always talk with a professional before moving your retirement money.

 How do FIAs work in an overall retirement strategy?
 Call us today for a meeting and no pressure chat.